syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 ---
 layout: post
 title: MultiSelection Support | wpf | Syncfusion
-description: Learn about MultiSelection support in Syncfusion WPF ComboBox (ComboBoxAdv) control and more details.
+description: Learn here about how to select the multiple items in Syncfusion WPF ComboBoxAdv control and more details.
 platform: wpf
 control: ComboBoxAdv
 documentation: ug
 ---

-# Multiple Selections in ComboBox
+# Multiple Selections in ComboBoxAdv

-If we want to select more than one item in the ComboBoxAdv, AllowMultiSelect property will be helpful to do this.
-It allows you to select multiple items in the drop down list.
-The selected items will be displayed in ascending order as shown in the drop down list.
-When AllowMultiSelect property is true, the SelectedItems property exposes the items that are selected in the drop down list.
+This section explains how to select the multiple items and select the items programatically in [ComboBoxAdv](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html) control.

 ## Properties